Intimate Partner Violence: A Community Response Model

 We all can take part in ending IPV.
-We can start by listening: If someone confides in you, listen without judgement.
+We can start by listening: If someone confides in you, listen without judgment.
 All too often survivors will open up and talk about their own abuse, only to be discouraged by an unsupportive response.
 Even when survivors are ready to seek help, knowing where to start can be a challenge — survivors may be unaware of community resources, care, and other forms of support available to them.
 As October is Domestic Violence Awareness Month, now is a perfect time to reflect on the range of community health care linkages that can bridge the gap in awareness and services that many survivors face.
 Safety is the responsibility of all of us.
 Help break the cycle of violence by bringing domestic violence and IPV awareness to your community.

 The Domestic Abuse Project (DAP) is a community agency that has provided individual and group therapy to Minneapolis-area families since 1979.
 DAP’s mission is to build communities free from violence by providing holistic healing for every member of the family.

 If you or someone you love is being abused, help is available.
 Call the National Domestic Violence Hotline at 1-800-799-7233 or 800-787-3224 (TTY).